eric-rizzi/teaching/_course_specifics/hs_cs.md

 ![Fractal Tree]({{ site.baseurl }}/assets/fractal_tree.jpg)

-Given the basic understanding of Python that students get in the previous unit, this shorter set of classes gives students a rigorous look into how computers actually work and how they can be used to model real world phenomena.
+Given the basic understanding of Python that students got in the previous unit, this set of classes is designed to give students a rigorous look into how computers actually work and how they can be used to model real world phenomena.
 In particular, there is a large emphasis on the power of functions illustrated through fractals and recursion.
 In addition, students come to understand the file system better by creating their own favicon via a hex editor and beginning to use `vscode`.